 Let’s say you own a Baratza grinder.
 You’ve had it for a few years now and you’ve been enjoying fresh ground coffee on demand.
 When you boil it all down, a coffee grinder is just a machine that turns burrs.
 Machines need work overtime, right?
 A car needs new tires eventually, a flashlight needs a new bulb, etc.

-So does a burr grinder need new burrs?
-Well yes, actually – but probably not as soon as you’d expect!
+So when does a burr grinder need new burrs?
+Well, actually – but probably not as soon as you’d expect!

 What is the expected lifespan of a burr set?

 The steel burrs we use in our conical burr grinders come from a manufacturer named Etzinger, out of Lichtenstein, with whom we’ve worked for as long as we’ve built grinders!
 They’re precision-milled and made from high-carbon steel.
 This makes them durable and strong, which means they last a long time.